-- a.
-No modifications may be made to any part of the housing unit - b.
+- b.
 Small nails or picture hangers may be used to hang pictures on walls - c.
 No wall anchors larger than 3/16" may be used - d.
 No wall paper, boarders or stickers may be mounted to walls - e.
 No painting of walls, cabinets, doors or trim is allowed - f.
 No hanging / installation of shelving is allowed a.
 Notify Facilities Services if the unit is going to be vacated during the Thanksgiving, Christmas, or Week of Evangelism breaks